310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Midori2 %}
 *“Again”*?
-I dunno what you’re on about, but you really *are* looking down on us, aren’t you...?
+I dunno what you’re on about, but you really *are* looking down on us, aren’t you…?

-Sure, we once resigned ourselves to just being pathetic, useless first years to you guys...
+Sure, we once resigned ourselves to just being pathetic, useless first years to you guys…

 But Senpai, did you know?